The EU's NIS2 Directive

 While not mandated by the Directive, Member States are allowed to extend the scope of this Directive to public administration entities at a local level, and to educational institutions.

-As you will see below, the scope and application of NIS2 is complex, with different obligations required of different categories of in-scope entities, and organisations may benefit from specialist advice.
+As you will see below, the scope and application of NIS2 is complex, with different obligations required of different categories of in-scope entities, and organisations may benefit from specialist advice on how NIS2 applies to their business.

 What are sectors of high criticality or other critical sectors?